josephjojoe/COMSW4156_Team_Project/client/README.md

 - The service uses **thread-safe data structures** (e.g., `PriorityBlockingQueue`)
 - No worker-to-worker communication needed
 - Scalable: run 1 worker or 100 workers with no configuration changes

+### How the Service Tells Clients Apart

+The queue service distinguishes between client instances through HTTP request context rather than persistent identifiers.
+Each request includes source IP address, port, and timestamp, allowing the service to track individual HTTP calls.
+However, the service does not maintain worker sessions or registrations—it only tracks task ownership at the moment of dequeue.
+Once a worker receives a task via `GET /queue/{id}/task`, that task is "owned" by requiring the correct task ID when submitting results.
+Multiple workers on the same machine are distinguished by their source ports (e.g., `127.0.0.1:54321`, `127.0.0.1:54322`), but the service treats each new HTTP request independently without remembering previous interactions from the same worker.
+This stateless design eliminates the need for worker registration, enables dynamic scaling, and simplifies fault tolerance—workers can crash and restart without cleanup.

 ## Configuration